katgrace0808/Password-Generator/README.md

     User selects OK for yes, Cancel for no.

 For the first input prompt, in order to move on to the first question, the user must enter a number that is at least eight and at most 128.
-If the user selecs any number outside of that range, they will be alerted why and they must begin again.
+If the user selects any number outside of that range, they will be alerted why and they must begin again.

 For the four questions, a user must select at least one of the choices.
 If Cancel is selected for all four questions, the user receives an alert and they must begin again.